acgetchell/CDT-plusplus/README.md

 If you do not have GraphViz installed, set this option to **NO** (along with `UML_LOOK`).

+## Citing CDT++

+If CDT++ contributes to published work, cite the software using [`CITATION.cff`](CITATION.cff) and cite the scientific methods relevant to the work from [`REFERENCES.md`](REFERENCES.md).
+The software citation records the current declared release, `1.0.0-rc1`.
+Advance its version and release date together with the CMake, vcpkg, Python-tooling, Doxygen, and CLI metadata for subsequent releases.

 ## Testing

-Run `just build`; it delegates to `./scripts/build.sh`, builds the test target, and executes the 22 supported smoke tests.
-These include two focused doctest runs for the Boost.Compat `function_ref` migration and causal-foliation construction, plus 20 executable integration tests covering normal CLI use and invalid-boundary rejection.
+Run `just build`; it delegates to `./scripts/build.sh`, builds the test target, and executes all 21 CTest entries: one unit-test launcher containing 83 doctest scenarios plus 20 executable integration tests covering normal CLI use and invalid-boundary rejection.
+CTest labels the launcher `unit` and every process-level test `integration`; invalid-input tests also carry the `cli-boundary` subcategory.
 Run `just ci` for the complete local validation gate.

+`just check` also runs the repository-owned Semgrep policy and its annotated fixtures.
+Use `just semgrep-test` while changing the rules and `just semgrep` to scan the real source tree for false positives.

 The doctest executable can also be run directly: